the1lab/1lab/CONTRIBUTING.md

 If you have a long chain of named binders, you **may** either break these onto multiple lines with arrows (which should be aligned to the colon as above), or without.
-If you choose to break them without lines, the binders **must** be indented another two spaces, which brings them into alignment with the binders on the preceding line:
+If you choose to break them without arrows, the binders **must** be indented another step, which brings them into alignment with the binders on the preceding line:

 ```agda
 -- Okay: